cfgdelaware23/Team-9/README.md

 5. Open another termincal and navigate to server and run `pip3 install -r requirements.txt`
 6. Finally start the server with `flask run`
 7. Congratulations you can now use The Wilmington Project!
+ <br /> <br /> The code ("Code") in this repository was created solely by the student teams during a coding competition hosted by JPMorgan Chase Bank, N.A. ("JPMC").
+JPMC did not create or contribute to the development of the Code.
+This Code is provided AS IS and JPMC makes no warranty of any kind, express or implied, as to the Code, including but not limited to, merchantability, satisfactory quality, non-infringement, title or fitness for a particular purpose or use.